GOVTNZ/silverstripe-externallinks/README.md

 to the database changes the publication date of versioned content, pushing it back to the top of RSS feeds and Recently Edited Pages.

+The new `config.yml` file contains a boolean value that can be used to turn the "add class" functionality on and off.

 Apart from the *Maintainer contact* in the next section, the remainder of this README is the original document by Kirk Mayo.